From 'Empty' To 'Satisfied': Author Traces A Hunger That Food Can't Fix

 Through therapy, Burton connected her disordered eating to her parents' divorce and not getting emotional needs met.
 She says that one of the reasons she was so preoccupied with food was that she was hungry all the time: "Hunger was something that I believed protected me and gave me power," she says.

-Burton writes about her experiences with anorexia and compulsive eating in the new memoir, Empty.
+Burton writes about her experiences with anorexia and compulsive eating in the new memoir Empty.
 She says the title of the book was inspired by the feeling she chased for so many years.

 "I loved the feeling of my body hollow, like a straw you could blow through," she says.
 "Now I understand that emptiness didn't protect me.
 It limited me. ...
 It was something that I thought would expand my life, but instead it ended up restricting it."